sqlxpert/z-container-api-kafka-aws-terraform/README.md

       - **In CloudShell, work from `/tmp`**, due to [CloudShell storage limitations](https://docs.aws.amazon.com/cloudshell/latest/userguide/limits.html#persistent-storage-limitations).
-        If you previous session has expired, you can repeat setup commands as needed.
+        If your previous session has expired, you can repeat setup commands as needed.

     - **EC2 instance**